Gagangiri Maharaj

 Swami Gagangiri Maharaj was an Indian Hindu saint and Guru of the Nath Sampradaya.
 He is one of the most influential Hathayogis of modern India.
 Gagangiri Maharaj was particularly known for his water penance and intense meditation practices.
-He is considered as the incarnation of Adi Dattatreya himself.
-Swamiji was a widely revered figure amongst Indian sadhus, yogis and saints.
+He is considered the incarnation of Adi Dattatreya himself.
+Swamiji was a widely revered figure amongst Indian sadhus, yogis, and saints.

 Life

 Shri Gagangiri Maharaj was born as Shripad Patankar in a village named Mandure in Patan, Satara district of Maharashtra.
 Patankar family is an imperial family and are direct descendants of the Chalukya dynasty which once ruled much of South and Central India.
 At the tender age of seven, he left home and went to a Matha of Nath sampradaya which was located at Battees-Shirala.
 At a very early age he took Sannyasa.